The Best Electric Mowers for Your Lawn

-Learn the pros and cons of both plug-in and battery-operated lawn mowers, how they stack up against their gas-powered counterparts, and which models earned the best reviews.
+Learn the pros and cons of both plug-in and battery-operated lawn mowers, how they stack up against their gas-powered counterparts, and which models are the top-performers.

 If you’re ready to upgrade to a new lawn mower but aren’t sure you want a traditional gas-powered model, consider going electric.
 Not only would you be able to bid goodbye to jerking a pull cord, replacing fouled spark plugs, and storing flammable fuel, you’d be doing your part to reduce carbon emissions.
 But electric mowers do have their downsides when it comes to power, price, and even safety.
-So read on to understand the pros and cons, figure out what features to look for when shopping, and get the 411 on our three picks for the best electric lawn mower according to all of the reviews.
+So read on to understand the pros and cons, figure out what features to look for when shopping, and get the 411 on our picks for the best electric lawn mower.

-So read on to understand the pros and cons of electric mowers, to figure out what features to look for when shopping, and to find out why we chose the following five models as the best choices for today’s homeowner:
+So read on to understand the pros and cons of electric mowers, to figure out what features to look for when shopping, and to find out why we chose the following models as our top recommendations:

-- BEST FOR MOST YARDS: Greenworks 16-inch Cordless Lawn Mower
+- BEST FOR SMALL YARDS: Greenworks 16-inch Cordless Lawn Mower

 - BEST FOR LARGE YARDS: Yard Force 22-inch 3-in-1 Cordless Mower